Values

 Psychiatric/Medication Evaluation and Management – Some individuals participating in addiction counseling have co-occurring mental health concerns.
 Psychiatric and medication evaluations are available to the individuals that would benefit from this additional intervention.

 Intensive Outpatient Program (IOP) – Provides additional structure and support to individuals seeking to achieve sobriety.
 Those participating in this program can expect to attend group sessions for a minimum of six hours per week.
 Weekly family group sessions assist family members in improving their understanding of addiction and how they can support efforts to achieve and maintain sobriety.
-Aftercare is available, free of charge, to
+Aftercare is available, free of charge, to individuals who have completed IOP.

 Residential Treatment

 LifeSkills provides a full range of substance abuse services throughout the region.
 These services are provided with a focus on individualized treatment planning to fit the individual’s need.
 Outpatient educational and treatment services are provided in all ten LifeSkills’ counties.
 Intensive Outpatient Programs are accessible to individuals needing extra support and structure to achieve sobriety.
-Our residential facilities, Park Place Recovery Center Men and Park Place Recovery Center for Women, provide non-medical detoxification and comprehensive treatment to individuals seeking sobriety as well as to
+Our residential facilities, Park Place Recovery Center Men and Park Place Recovery Center for Women, provide non-medical detoxification and comprehensive treatment to individuals seeking sobriety as well as to their families.

 Non-Medical Detoxification – Provided to some individuals who need assistance achieving initial abstinence due to minor physical withdrawal symptoms.